 Before you enable offline mode, you should know that you will have to enable the feature from Chrome flags.
 These are under-development features that are not finalized and may negatively affect your browsing experience.
 If you don’t know what you are doing, then don’t enable/disable other features listed here, or you will be solely responsible for any damages.
 Just follow the instructions precisely, and you should have no problem.

 chrome://flags and hit Enter.
 You should see a big list of features with a warning from Google to not mess with these features.

-Once found, click on the “Default” button below it to open the drop-down menu.
-You will see two ways to enable it: “Enable: Primary” and “Enable: Secondary.”
-According to the description, it says that “Enable: Primary” will put the button in the error page and “Enable: Secondary” will put the button next to the “Reload” button.
+“Enable: Primary” will put the button in the error page and “Enable: Secondary” will put the button next to the “Reload” button.
 However, in my case, “Enable: Primary” puts the button in the error page, and “Enable: Secondary” just turns that button from blue to gray (functions fine, though).
-I guess it’s a bug, but as long as the function stays the same, there is no problem.
+It’s probably a bug, but as long as the function stays the same, there is no problem.

-Select your desired “Enable” option, and you will see a “Relaunch Now” button below.
+Select your desired “Enable” option, and you will see a “Relaunch Now” button at the bottom of the Chrome window.
 Click on it to restart Chrome, and the offline mode will be enabled.

 Open Web Pages Offline

 Now that the offline mode is enabled, you can browse the web as you normally do.
 Chrome will keep creating a cache of all the web pages you visit.
 Now when you are offline, if you visit any of the web pages again, you will see a “Show saved copy” button on the error page.
 Click on it, and the page will be loaded.